VHS: Modern use

 However, there have been a few exceptions.
 For example, The House of the Devil was released on VHS in 2010 as an Amazon-exclusive deal, in keeping with the film's intent to mimic 1980s horror films.
 The first Paranormal Activity film, produced in 2007, had a VHS release in the Netherlands in 2010.
 The horror film V/H/S/2 was released as a combo in North America that included a VHS tape in addition to a Blu-ray and a DVD copy on September 24, 2013.
 In 2019, Paramount Pictures produced limited quantities of the 2018 film Bumblebee to give away as promotional contest prizes.
 In 2021, professional wrestling promotion Impact Wrestling released a limited run of VHS tapes containing that year's Slammiversary, which quickly sold out.
 The company later announced future VHS runs of pay-per-view events.

 The VHS medium has a cult following.
 For instance, in February 2021, it was reported that VHS was once again doing well as an underground market.
 In January 2023, it was reported that VHS tapes were once again becoming valuable collector's items.
 VHS collecting would make a comeback in the 2020s.
 The 2024 horror film, Alien: Romulus, had a limited release on VHS, marking the first major Hollywood film to receive an official VHS release since 2007.
+In November 2025, Lionsgate Films reissued VHS releases of the films Leprechaun (1993), American Psycho (2000), Cabin Fever (2002), Scream 4 (2011) in June 2026, Kill Bill: Volume 1 (2003) in July 2026.
+In April 2026, This Is How The World Ends became the first straight-to-VHS release in 20 years.